-Note: The ES-2108 Series supports five possible configurations for port security.
-See Section 17.3 on page 123 for supported configurations and an example.
+Note: The switch supports five possible configurations for port security.
+See Section 17.3 on page 120 for supported configurations and an example.

 17.2 Port Security Setup

 Click Advanced Application, Port Security in the navigation panel to display the screen as shown.